WalletWasabi/WasabiDoc/docs/using-wasabi/RPC.md

 # Wasabi Remote Procedure Call Interface

 Wasabi Wallet provides an RPC interface to interact with the wallet programmatically.
 The RPC server is listening by default on port 37128.

 ## Limitations

-The RPC server does NOT support batch requests nor TLS communication (because it is not supported on Linux nor Mac: https://github.com/dotnet/corefx/issues/14691).
-Requests are served in order one by one in serie (no parallel processing).
+The RPC server does NOT support neither batch requests nor TLS communications (because it is not supported on Linux and on Mac: https://github.com/dotnet/corefx/issues/14691).
+Requests are served in order one by one in series (no parallel processing).
 It is intentionally limited to serve only one whitelisted local address and it is disabled by default.

 # Before start (Enable RPC)

 The RPC server has to be configured and enabled.
 This is done in the `Config.json` file and the relevant settings are:

 * JsonRpcServerEnabled: [true | false] (default: false)
 * JsonRpcServerPrefixes: [an array of string with prefixes] (default: [	"http://127.0.0.1:37128/", "http://localhost:37128/"])

 # Authentication

-The RPC server can be configured to allow `Anonymous` access or `Basic  authentication` just by editing the
+The RPC server can be configured to allow `Anonymous` access or `Basic authentication` just by editing:

-* JsonRpcUser: [the username]  (default: empty)
+* JsonRpcUser: [username] (default: empty)
-* JsonRpcPassword: [the password]  (default: empty)
+* JsonRpcPassword: [password] (default: empty)

-By default both `JsonRpcUser` and `JsonRpcPassword` are empty (`""`) that that means that `Anonymous` requests are allowd.
-On the other hand, if `JsonRpcUser` and `JsonRpcPassword` setting are not empty it means that the requester has to provide the right credential, otherwise it will get a http statuc code 401 (Unauthorized).
+By default both `JsonRpcUser` and `JsonRpcPassword` are empty `""`, which means that `Anonymous` requests are allowed.
+On the other hand, if `JsonRpcUser` and `JsonRpcPassword` are not empty it means that the requester has to provide the right credentials, otherwise he will get a http status code 401 (Unauthorized).

-#

-# Methods available
+# Available methods

-Current version only handles the following method `listunspentcoins`, `getstatus`, `getwalletinfo`, `getnewaddress`, `enqueue`, `dequeue`, `send`, `listkeys` and `stop`.
-These can can be tested as follow:
+The current version only handles the following methods: `listunspentcoins`, `getstatus`, `getwalletinfo`, `getnewaddress`, `enqueue`, `dequeue`, `send`, `listkeys` and `stop`.
+They can be tested as follows:

 ## getstatus